KingaSzmyd/DeluxeCoffeeShop/README.md

 Deluxe Coffee Shop is an e-commerce store selling coffees and coffee equpiments.
 The website was created for the people passionated in coffee and would like to find everything in one place.
 The online shop offers products from different brands and it's aim is to encourage people to easy and friendly e-shopping.

 ## User stories
-### As a shopper I want to be able:
+### As a shopper / user I want to be able:
-1. *View a list of products, so I can select some to purchase.
+1. View a list of products, so I can select some to purchase.
-2. *View individual product details, so I can identify the price, description, product rating, product image and product sizes and also previous customers reviews.
+2. View individual product details, so I can identify the price, description, product rating, product image and product sizes and also previous customers reviews.
-3. *Easily view total of my purchases at any time, so I can avoid spending too much money.
+3. Easily view total of my purchases at any time, so I can avoid spending too much money.
-4. *Sort the list of available products, so I can easily identify best rated, best priced and categorically sorted products.
+4. Sort the list of available products, so I can easily identify best rated, best priced and categorically sorted products.
-5. *Sort a specyfic category of product, so I can find best-rated or best-priced products in a specific category or sort the products in that category by name.
+5. Sort a specyfic category of product, so I can find best-rated or best-priced products in a specific category or sort the products in that category by name.
-6. *Sort multiple categories of products simultaneously, so I can find best-rated or best-priced products across broad categories such as 'coffee' or 'equipment'.
+6. Sort multiple categories of products simultaneously, so I can find best-rated or best-priced products across broad categories such as 'coffee' or 'equipment'.
-7. *Search for the product by name or description, so I can find a specific product I'd like to purchase.
+7. Search for the product by name or description, so I can find a specific product I'd like to purchase.
 8. Easily see what I have searched for and the numbers of results, so I can quickly decide whether product I want is available.
-9. *Easily select the size and quantity of a product, when purchasing it, so I can ensure I don't accidentally select the wrong product or quantity.
+9. Easily select the size and quantity of a product, when purchasing it, so I can ensure I don't accidentally select the wrong product or quantity.
-10. *View items in my bag to be purchased, so I can identify the total cost of my purchase and all items I will recive.
+10. View items in my bag to be purchased, so I can identify the total cost of my purchase and all items I will recive.
-11. *Adjust the quantity of individual items in my bag, so I can easily make changes to my purchases before checkout.
+11. Adjust the quantity of individual items in my bag, so I can easily make changes to my purchases before checkout.
-12. *Easily enter my payment information, so I can check out quickly and with no hassies.
+12. Easily enter my payment information, so I can check out quickly and with no hassies.
-13. *Feel my personal and payment information are safe and secure, so I can confidently provide the needed information to make a purchase.
+13. Feel my personal and payment information are safe and secure, so I can confidently provide the needed information to make a purchase.
-14. *View an order confirmation after checkout, so I can verify that I haven't made any mistakes.
+14. View an order confirmation after checkout, so I can verify that I haven't made any mistakes.
-15. *Recive an email confirmation after checking out, so I can keep the confirmation of what I have purchased for my records.
+15. Recive an email confirmation after checking out, so I can keep the confirmation of what I have purchased for my records.
 ### As a site visitor I want to be able:
-1. *Easily register for an account, so I can have a personal account and be able to view my profile.
+1. Easily register for an account, so I can have a personal account and be able to view my profile.
-2. *Easily log in or log out, so I can access my personal account information
+2. Easily log in or log out, so I can access my personal account information
-3. *Easily recover my password, in case I forgot it, so I can recover access to my account.
+3. Easily recover my password, in case I forgot it, so I can recover access to my account.
-4. *Recive an email confirmation after registering, so I can verify that my account registration was successful.
+4. Recive an email confirmation after registering, so I can verify that my account registration was successful.
-5. *Have a personalize user profile, so I can view my personal order history and order confirmations, and save my payment information.
+5. Have a personalize user profile, so I can view my personal order history and order confirmations, and save my payment information.
-6. *Have a possibilities to visit Deluxe Coffee Shop social media, so I can connect with the "coffee lovers" sociaty.
+6. Have a possibilities to visit Deluxe Coffee Shop social media, so I can connect with the "coffee lovers" sociaty.
-7. *Have an access to articles posted on blog and possibilities to comment them, so I can read an interesting articles and share my opinions with others.
+7. Have an access to articles posted on blog and possibilities to comment them, so I can read an interesting articles and share my opinions with others.
-### As a shop owner I want to be able:
+### As a shop owner / admin I want to be able:
-1. *Add a product, so I can add new items to my store.
+1. Add a product, so I can add new items to my store.
-2. *Edit/update a product, so I can change product prices, descriptions, images and other product criteria.
+2. Edit/update a product, so I can change product prices, descriptions, images and other product criteria.
-3. *Delete a product, so I can remove items, that are no longer for sale.
+3. Delete a product, so I can remove items, that are no longer for sale.
-4. *Add/Edit and Delete posts on the blog, so I can moderate the blog.
+4. Add/Edit and Delete posts on the blog, so I can moderate the blog.
 ## Design
 ### Colour Scheme
 The main colours used are: white, black, #555, #fafafa and #977720.